CCAHybridLab/HLResources/Arduino/HeatPad_Peltier+Buttons/README.md

 - Power the MOSFET using a 5V - 12V / 1A external power supply plugged into the barrel jack.
 - Copy the code below and read the comments to understand how it works.
 <br> </br>
-> ⚠️ **Caution:** The heatpad runs safely on 5V / 1A, but for stronger heating it can be driven with up to 12V, but do not go above 1A as this will damage components.

 **Arduino Code:** <br />
 ```C++
 // Define pins for the MOS Module